* Stock items ship from Strongblade in 1-3 days. Please allow an additonal day for engraving or sharpening.

 This particular flanged mace is from late 1400s and early 1500s.
 It's interesting to note that while Europeans were transforming themselves into perfectly educated and noble Renaissance gentlefolk, they were still creating head-mashers like these.

 The mace is made from an extremely high quality high carbon steel.
 It is coated and blackened, and put together with an insane amount of care and precision.
 The lower half of the shaft is wrapped with a high-grade black leather, which provides a fantastic grip and a comfortable hold.
 A smooth hole is bored through the base of the shaft for insertion of a leather thong, or for hanging on a pin or nail.

 The mace has eight flanges, typical of Italian and Germanic maces of the period.
 The flanges were pointy parts (to speak technically for a moment) that made it easier to drive through armor.
-The weapon is forward-weighted for better leverage when swinging and about as satisfying an object to swing as you can find.
+The mace is forward-weighted for better leverage when swinging and about as satisfying an object to swing as you can find.
 Please make sure there are no humans or gerbils near you if you swing it, and take care not to bash yourself with it.
 It will hurt very much if you do.

-Shank Material: Leather-Wrapped, Polished and Blackened High-Carbon Steel
+Leather-Wrapped, Polished and Blackened High-Carbon Steel